PDXpert PLM Software

 Change forms should be Completed, Canceled or Rejected before editing their related Change Forms member.
-When a new change form is created, workflow, participants and some collection member attributes are copied from this template to the change form.
+A new change form's workflow, participants and some collection member attributes are copied from this template to the change form.
 New settings may not affect previously-created change forms, or may have unexpected results.

 Other users should not be using the system while you're working.
 Close all item records in your workspace before you begin.
-Restart your PDXpert client application when you've finished.
+Close the PDXpert client and start it again when you've finished.

-Classifies changes according to their usage; assigns numbering sequences; enables options; manages standard approval and email notice lists; defines workflow and custom properties.
+Classifies changes according to their usage; sets or enables options; manages standard approval and email notice lists; defines workflow and custom properties.